-I’m a Scientist, Get me out of here is a two-week long STEM engagement event that takes place online.
+I’m a Scientist, Get me out of here is a four-week long STEM engagement event that takes place online.

 The event gets young people talking to real scientists online, to learn about real science.
 It goes deeper than ‘flash-bang-wow-inspiration!’.
 Students have fun but also get beyond stereotypes, learn about how science relates to real life, develop their thinking and discussion skills and make connections with real scientists.

 Ultimately, it’s about helping all students, whoever they are, feel that science can be something ‘for them’.
-The event is split into zones, and in each zone there are 5 or 6 scientists and around 400 students aged 9-18.
+The event is split into zones, and in each zone there are 30-50 scientists and around 400 students aged 9-18.
 The zones are either general (named after elements) or themed.